Effects of thermosyphon on shallow foundation

 The analysis is taken over a period of two years, starting from thermosyphon installation, one year before the concrete structure construction.
 The tutorial demonstrates the thermosyphon modelling methods with RS2 thermal module by:

-- Assign thermal boundary conditions to the external boundaries before the building construction (flux constant, flux climate)
+- Assign thermal boundary conditions to the external boundaries before the building construction (Stage 2-12), such as flux constant, flux climate boundary conditions - Section 2.7.3

-- Assign thermal boundary conditions to the model for the building construction (insulation, temperature, flux climate)
+- Assign thermal boundary conditions to the model after the building construction (Stage 13-24), such as insulation, temperature, and flux climate boundary conditions. - Section 2.7.2 and 2.7.3

 In the starting model file, the stage numbers, geometry, boundaries, and field stress have been defined.
 The time functions for thermal boundary conditions (including air temperature, wind speed, evaporation, solar radiation, albedo, vegetation height, and snow depth) and the temperature grid have been input to save time for the user.
 24 stages are used with one-month increments.
 The thermosyphon will be installed at stage 2 (Sept), and the structure with insulated joints will be built at stage 13 (2nd August).